mammuth/play-books-notes/README.md

 # Play Books Notes
 API &amp; Frontend for getting your annotations and quotes from the Google Play Books App.

-The app exposes a JSON API for building arbitrary frontends / clients.
+The app exposes a JSON API for building arbitrary frontends / clients with the exported notes.
 To be fancy, it also implements a very simple frontend, a web page which displays all your quotes in a slider as seen in the screenshot.

 ## What is this useful for?
 Background info: When using the [Google Play Books app](https://play.google.com/store/apps/details?id=com.google.android.apps.books&hl=en) for reading ebooks, you can annotate sentences.
 Those annotations and quotes get stored in your Google Drive in an Google Doc which is automatically updated.